cbornet/IT-Blog/DeepLearning/tensorflow_k8s_acs_azure.md

 Using Apt, add the repo
 http://developer.download.nvidia.com/compute/cuda/repos/ubuntu1604/x86\_64
-/
+/ to your sources.list.d entries

-and their gpg : developer.download.nvidia.com/compute/cuda/repos/GPGKEY
+and their gpg key : developer.download.nvidia.com/compute/cuda/repos/GPGKEY

 We are now using v8.0.61-1.